Germany national football team: Resurgence under Klinsmann (2004–2006)

 and Argentina in the quarter-finals in a penalty shootout.
 The semi-final against Italy was scoreless until near the end of extra time when Germany conceded two goals.

 In the third place match, Germany defeated Portugal 3–1.

 Miroslav Klose was awarded the Golden Boot for his tournament-leading five goals.

 Löw era (2006–2021)

 Euro 2008, 2010 World Cup and Euro 2012

-Germany's entry into the Euro 2008 qualifying round was marked by the promotion of Joachim Löw to head coach, since Klinsmann resigned.
+Germany's entry into the Euro 2008 qualifying round was marked by the promotion of Joachim Löw following the resignation of Klinsmann.